1960s in fashion: Space age fashions

 The space age is commonly dated from 1957 to 1972, corresponding to the Space Race during the Cold War.
 Throughout this period, elements of mass culture—including science fiction literature, films, and television series such as Star Trek: The Original Series, Dan Dare, or Lost In Space—were heavily influenced by space exploration themes.'
 Fashion also reflected this influence by emphasizing energy and technological advancements of the period in its material, silhouettes, and styles.
 Pierre Cardin and André Courrèges are credited as major figures in the development of space age fashion.
 Cardin had been inspired to move in a futuristic direction after seeing cosmonauts during his first visit to the Soviet Union in 1963.

 Synthetic material was popular among space age fashion designers.
 After the Second World War, fabrics like nylon, corfam, orlon, terylene, lurex and spandex were promoted as cheap, easy to dry, and wrinkle-free.
 The synthetic fabrics of the 1960s allowed space age fashion designers such as Pierre Cardin to design garments with bold shapes and a plastic texture.
 Paco Rabanne was known for his 1966 "12 Unwearable Dresses in Contemporary Materials" collection, made of chain mail, aluminum, and plastic.
 Rabanne would even design the iconic green dress, as well as the other costumes, Jane Fonda wore in the 1968 science fiction film Barbarella.
 People Magazine journalist Hedy Philips described Rabanne's Space Age fashion as "turning the fashion world upside down."
 Non-cloth material, such as polyester, lucite, and PVC, became popular in clothing and accessories as well.

 The space age look featured boxy shapes, thigh-length hemlines and bold accessories.
 For daytime outerwear, vinyl raincoats, colorful swing coats, bubble dresses, helmet-like hats, and dyed fake-furs were popular for young women.
 In 1966, the Nehru jacket arrived on the fashion scene, and was worn by both sexes.
 Waistlines for women were left unmarked and hemlines were getting shorter and shorter.

 Metallic silver was a prominent color in space age fashions, especially in 1965 and '66, as well as the stark white of André Courrèges.
-The futuristic-looking geometry of the Op Art of such artists as Bridget Riley and Victor Vasarely influenced prints, as did geometric art from earlier in the century like that of Piet Mondrian, inspiration for Yves Saint Laurent's popular Mondrian shift dresses of 1965.
+The futuristic-looking geometry of the Op Art of such artists as Bridget Riley, Victor Vasarely, and Richard Anuszkiewicz influenced prints, as did geometric art from earlier in the century like that of Piet Mondrian, inspiration for Yves Saint Laurent's popular Mondrian shift dresses of 1965.
 Fluorescent colors (also known as day-glo or neon), phosphorescent effects, and even light-up dresses like those shown by Diana Dew in 1967 were also seen.